Sounders’ record unbeaten streak to open season ends at 13 games after loss to Minnesota

 Despite the mass of absent first-choice players, Schmetzer was only forced to make one starting lineup change.
 He shifted Rowe to Alex’s position as the right wingback and returned veteran Brad Smith to the starting lineup on the left side.
 Medranda and Danny Leyva adjusted to flank Joao Paulo in the midfield.

-Schmetzer plans to keep his team on the road, immediately traveling to Texas for the matchup against Austin FC on Thursday.
 Before departing Seattle for the Minnesota match, defender Nouhou was projected to make the trip.
-It’s unclear whether he had a setback in recovering from his left adductor sprain and won’t meet the team in Austin.
+Schmetzer wasn’t clear whether he had a setback in recovering from his left adductor sprain.
+The club will be off Monday and Nouhou will be evaluated to see if he can be available against Austin.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.